-Bathing is a common difficulty for elderly people, limited mobility and fear of falling can mean that they avoid bath time like the plague.
+Bathing is a common difficulty for elderly people, limited mobility and fear of falling can mean that they will do almost anything to avoid having a bath.

-For caregivers, it can be concerning as to whether the elderly person they care for is bathing frequently enough.
+For caregivers, it can be concerning whether the elderly person in their care is bathing frequently enough.

 So how often do elderly people need to bathe?

 The good news is that whilst you or I might need to bathe or shower every day, elderly people do not need to.